2019 Employer Health Benefits Survey

 Section 4: Types of Plans Offered

-Most firms that offer health benefits offer only one type of health plan (81%).
-Large firms (200 or more workers) are more likely to offer more than one type of health plan than small firms (3-199 workers).
+Most firms that offer health benefits offer only one type of health plan (75%).
+Large firms (200 or more workers) are more likely than small firms (3-199 workers) to offer more than one type of health plan.
 Firms are most likely to offer their workers a PPO plan and are least likely to offer a conventional plan (sometimes known as indemnity insurance).

-- Eighty-one percent of firms offering health benefits in 2017 offer only one type of health plan.
-Large firms are more likely to offer more than one plan type than small firms (55% vs. 17%) [Figure 4.1].
+- In 2019, 75% of firms offering health benefits offer only one type of health plan.
+Large firms are more likely than small firms to offer more than one plan type (61% vs. 24%) [Figure 4.1].

-- The percentage of covered workers at firms that offer multiple plan types can also be analyzed.
-Fifty-eight percent of covered workers are employed in a firm that offers more than one health plan type.
-Seventy percent of covered workers in large firms are employed by a firm that offers more than one plan type, compared to 30% in small firms [Figure 4.2].
+- Sixty-four percent of covered workers are employed in a firm that offers more than one type of health plan.
+Seventy-five percent of covered workers in large firms are employed by a firm that offers more than one plan type, compared to 37% in small firms [Figure 4.2].

-- About three-quarters (73%) of covered workers in firms offering health benefits work in firms that offer one or more PPO plans; 57% work in firms that offer one or more HDHP/SO plans; 33% work in firms that offer one or more HMO plans; 15% work in firms that offer one or more POS plans; and 1% work in firms that offer one or more conventional plans [Figure 4.4].20
+- Seventy-six percent of covered workers in firms offering health benefits work in firms that offer one or more PPOs; 58% work in firms that offer one or more HDHP/SOs; 36% work in firms that offer one or more HMOs; 14% work in firms that offer one or more POS plans; and 2% work in firms that offer one or more conventional plans [Figure 4.4].

-- Among covered workers in firms offering only one type of health plan, 30% are in firms that only offer an HDHP/SO and 52% are in firms that only offer a PPO [Figure 4.5].
+- Among covered workers in firms offering only one type of health plan, 52% are in firms that only offer one or more PPOs and 27% are in firms that only offer one or more HDHP/SOs [Figure 4.5].